 Ellie joined techUK in March 2018 as a Programme Assistant to the Public Sector team and now works as a Programme Manager for the Central Government Programme.

 The programme represents the supplier community of technology products and services in Central Government – in summary working to make Government a more informed buyer, increasing supplier visibility in order to improve their chances of supplying to Government Departments, and fostering better engagement between the public sector and industry.
 To find out more about what we do, how we do this and how you can get involved – make sure to get in touch!

 Prior to joining techUK, Ellie completed Sixth Form in June 2015 and went on to work in Waitrose, moved on swiftly to walking dogs and finally, got an office job working for a small local business in North London, where she lives with her family and their two Bengal cats Kai and Nova.

 When she isn’t working Ellie likes to spend time with her family and friends, her cats, and enjoys volunteering for diabetes charities.
 She has a keen interest in writing, escaping with a good book and expanding her knowledge watching far too many quiz shows!

-Julia Ofori-Addo supports the Broadband Stakeholder Group, Central Government, Financial Services and Communications Infrastructure with administrative and event support, research and communication.
+Julia Ofori-Addo supports the Broadband Stakeholder Group and a range of techUK Market Programmes such as; Central Government, Financial Services, Communications Infrastructure and Services, UK Spectrum Policy Forum as well as the Nations and Regions Programme with the secretariat and event support, research and communication.

 Julia is a graduate at the University of Kent with a BSc in Computer Science and Business Administration.
 In her personal time, she enjoys current affairs discussions, going to the gym and travelling.